joureka-ai/jouresearch-nlp/README.md

 freq_list
 ```

-The out put format is like this:
+The output format is like this:

 ```python
 [{'word': 'wertvoll', 'frequency': 24, 'doc_id': [5, 8]},